WISMOlabs/magento-tracking-module/readme.md

 ## Installation Instructions

-To install the WISMOlabs Order & Shipping Tracking with Post-Purchase Tools extension, follow these steps:
+To install the Order & Shipping Tracking Suite extension, follow these steps:

 1. Log into Your Magento Server